 Subordinate financing can come in handy in a variety of situations, from downpayment assistance to cash to complete home renovation projects.
 But like most things in the financing world, it is not without its fair share of drawbacks.

 - Can Help You Avoid Jumbo Mortgages.
-Traditional conforming loans cap at $484,350 for all Texas counties.
+Traditional conforming loans cap at $510,400 for all Texas counties.
 If you need a more substantial mortgage than that, you’ll likely have to take out a jumbo mortgage.
-Sometimes, for a variety of reasons, homeowners wish to avoid this.
-Instead of taking out one jumbo mortgage, they take out one conforming loan and one smaller subordinate loan to split the amount into two.
+Homeowners may choose to take out one conforming loan and one smaller subordinate loan to split the amount into two.

 - Avoid Paying Private Mortgage Insurance (PMI).
 In most cases, lenders will require private mortgage insurance if less than 20% is placed down on a home purchase.
 Subordinate financing can be used to put down a larger down payment, therefore eliminating the need to pay for PMI.

 - Receive Cash for Home Renovations and More.
 Loans borrowed against your home’s equity provide you with money that you can use at your discretion.
 While there is some risk of abuse with this product, it can be used to complete home renovations, which increases a home’s value.
 Another common use of these funds is debt consolidation and higher education expenses.